runtimeverification/javamop/INSTALL.md

 ##Prerequisites

-To use JavaMOP you need JRE, AJC and RVMonitor.
+To use JavaMOP you need JRE, AJC and RV-Monitor.

 1. JRE